 Ellie Hanna graduated from the University of North Carolina at Chapel Hill with a double major in psychology and anthropology.
 She is affiliated with the Cognitive Neuroscience Admitting Program and the Department of Psychology and Neuroscience.
 She is co-advised by Dr. Walter Sinnott-Armstrong.
 Her current work focuses on data-driven approaches to understanding the physiology, subjective experience, and neural correlates of the emotion disgust, as well as its relationship to psychiatric disease and moral judgment.

-Natasha Parikh is a graduate student that came in through the Cognitive Neuroscience Admitting Program.
+Natasha Parikh is a graduate student in the Psychology & Neuroscience department, and an alumna of the Cognitive Neuroscience Admitting Program.
 She received her B.S. in mathematical and computational biology from Harvey Mudd College.
-Her current research projects revolve around the interplay between emotion regulation and emotional memories.
+Her dissertation revolves around the interplay between imaginative emotion regulation and emotional memories.
+Website: natashaparikh.com

 Ada Zhang is an undergraduate student majoring in Neuroscience.
 She is interested in health equity and healthcare access, enhancing healthcare delivery through technology, and the neural bases of prejudice and implicit bias.
 In the future, she plans to attend medical school with a focus on public health.